 Luckily, I grew up.
 An old man has picked up a little trick here and there in his sleeve.
 I learned how to do a little researching and math trick.

 If all great dancers today are racially diverse, we win.
 We can say dancing is for everyone, and anyone can be equally good.
 If they are all black, we lose.
 We lose against the stereotype.
 Of course, there's nothing wrong with individual black persons being amazing at dancing.
-We are talking about collective here.
+We are only talking about the collective.

 Let's go slay the public bias.